NextEra Energy (NYSE:NEE) Issues FY 2022 Earnings Guidance

 NextEra Energy (NYSE:NEE) issued an update on its FY 2022 earnings guidance on Friday morning.
 The company provided earnings per share guidance of $2.550-$2.750 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.730.
 The company issued revenue guidance of -.NextEra Energy also updated its FY 2021 guidance to $2.400-$2.540 EPS.

-NextEra Energy (NYSE:NEE) last issued its earnings results on Thursday, July 22nd.
-The utilities provider reported $0.71 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.70 by $0.01.
-The company had revenue of $3.93 billion during the quarter, compared to the consensus estimate of $4.91 billion.
-NextEra Energy had a return on equity of 10.81% and a net margin of 24.34%.
-The firm’s revenue for the quarter was down 6.6% compared to the same quarter last year.
-During the same period last year, the business posted $2.61 EPS.
-Equities research analysts predict that NextEra Energy will post 2.52 earnings per share for the current fiscal year.
+NextEra Energy (NYSE:NEE) last released its earnings results on Thursday, July 22nd.
+The utilities provider reported $0.71 EPS for the quarter, topping the consensus estimate of $0.70 by $0.01.
+NextEra Energy had a return on equity of 10.84% and a net margin of 18.69%.
+The business had revenue of $3.93 billion during the quarter, compared to analysts’ expectations of $4.91 billion.
+During the same quarter last year, the firm posted $2.61 earnings per share.
+The firm’s revenue was down 6.6% on a year-over-year basis.
+As a group, sell-side analysts predict that NextEra Energy will post 2.52 earnings per share for the current year.

-Several analysts have recently commented on NEE shares.
-Morgan Stanley raised their target price on NextEra Energy from $77.00 to $78.00 and gave the company an equal weight rating in a research note on Tuesday, July 20th.
-Barclays cut their price target on NextEra Energy from $82.00 to $78.00 and set an equal weight rating for the company in a research note on Tuesday, May 25th.
-Finally, Credit Suisse Group began coverage on NextEra Energy in a research note on Wednesday, July 14th.
-They set an outperform rating and a $85.00 price target for the company.
-Three research analysts have rated the stock with a hold rating and ten have assigned a buy rating to the stock.
-The company currently has an average rating of Buy and an average price target of $79.43.
+Several equities research analysts recently commented on NEE shares.
+Morgan Stanley raised their target price on NextEra Energy from $77.00 to $78.00 and gave the stock an equal weight rating in a research note on Tuesday, July 20th.
+Credit Suisse Group started coverage on NextEra Energy in a research note on Wednesday, July 14th.
+They set an outperform rating and a $85.00 target price for the company.
+Finally, Barclays decreased their target price on NextEra Energy from $82.00 to $78.00 and set an equal weight rating for the company in a research note on Tuesday, May 25th.
+Two equities research analysts have rated the stock with a hold rating and ten have given a buy rating to the stock.
+The company currently has a consensus rating of Buy and a consensus price target of $80.44.

-In other NextEra Energy news, CEO James L. Robo sold 118,000 shares of NextEra Energy stock in a transaction that occurred on Tuesday, May 11th.
-The shares were sold at an average price of $73.55, for a total transaction of $8,678,900.00.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, EVP Deborah H. Caplan sold 39,636 shares of NextEra Energy stock in a transaction that occurred on Monday, May 10th.
-The stock was sold at an average price of $75.17, for a total transaction of $2,979,438.12.
-Following the completion of the sale, the executive vice president now directly owns 137,027 shares in the company, valued at approximately $10,300,319.59.
+In other news, EVP Deborah H. Caplan sold 39,636 shares of the firm’s stock in a transaction that occurred on Monday, May 10th.
+The stock was sold at an average price of $75.17, for a total value of $2,979,438.12.
+Following the transaction, the executive vice president now owns 137,027 shares in the company, valued at $10,300,319.59.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, CEO James L. Robo sold 118,000 shares of the firm’s stock in a transaction that occurred on Tuesday, May 11th.
+The shares were sold at an average price of $73.55, for a total value of $8,678,900.00.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 176,787 shares of company stock worth $13,075,474.
-Insiders own 0.38% of the company’s stock.
+Insiders sold 176,787 shares of company stock worth $13,075,474 in the last 90 days.
+Corporate insiders own 0.38% of the company’s stock.

-An institutional investor recently raised its position in NextEra Energy stock.
-Camden National Bank increased its stake in NextEra Energy, Inc. (NYSE:NEE) by 303.2% during the fourth quarter, according to its most recent filing with the Securities and Exchange Commission.
-The firm owned 89,975 shares of the utilities provider’s stock after purchasing an additional 67,659 shares during the quarter.
-Camden National Bank’s holdings in NextEra Energy were worth $6,941,000 at the end of the most recent quarter.
-Hedge funds and other institutional investors own 74.73% of the company’s stock.
+A hedge fund recently raised its stake in NextEra Energy stock.
+Camden National Bank raised its position in NextEra Energy, Inc. (NYSE:NEE) by 303.2% during the 4th quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 89,975 shares of the utilities provider’s stock after buying an additional 67,659 shares during the quarter.
+Camden National Bank’s holdings in NextEra Energy were worth $6,941,000 at the end of the most recent reporting period.
+Institutional investors own 74.73% of the company’s stock.

 NextEra Energy, Inc is an electric power and energy infrastructure company.
 It operates through the following segments: FPL & NEER.
 The FPL segment engages primarily in the generation, transmission, distribution and sale of electric energy in Florida.
 The NEER segment produces electricity from clean and renewable sources, including wind and solar.